kukko/web-wombat/README.md

 # web-wombat
 Framework for web services with NodeJS.

 With web-wombat, you can easily set up a simple webserver in 1-2 minutes.
+You can also set up a WebSocket server in one minute.

 # Create new project with web-wombat
 ```